-We consider the \emph{Flexible Graph Connectivity} ($\fgc$) model introduced by Adjiashvili, Hommelsheim and M\"uhlenthaler \cite{AHM20} as a means to capture nonuniformity of edges in survivable network design problems.
-In this model, we are given an undirected graph $G = (V,E)$ on $n$ vertices, a partition of $E = \safe \cup \unsafe$ into \emph{safe} and \emph{unsafe} edges, respectively, and nonnegative edge-costs $\{c_e\}_{e \in E}$.
-Safe edges are assumed to be always reliable, whereas an unsafe edge may fail.
-As is typical in survivable network design problems, we want to buy a cheap set of edges $F \subseteq E$ such that the subgraph $(V,F)$ has some specified edge-connectivity properties, and these properties are robust against certain failures among unsafe edges.
+We consider the \emph{Flexible Graph Connectivity} ($\fgc$) model of Adjiashvili, Hommelsheim, and M\"uhlenthaler \cite{AHM22}, introduced as a means to capture nonuniformity of edges in survivable network design problems.
+In this model, we are given an undirected graph $G = (V,E)$ on $n$ vertices, a partition of $E = \safe \cup \unsafe$ into \emph{safe} and \emph{unsafe} edges, respectively, and nonnegative edge costs $\{c_e\}_{e \in E}$.
+Safe edges are assumed to be reliable, whereas an unsafe edge may fail.
+As typical in survivable network design problems, we want to buy a cheap set of edges $F \subseteq E$ such that the subgraph $(V,F)$ has some specified edge-connectivity properties, and these properties are robust against certain failures among unsafe edges.

-Formally, in an instance of the $\pqfgc$ problem we are given an edge-connectivity parameter $p \in \Z_{\geq 1}$ and a robustness parameter $q \in \Z_{\geq 0}$.
-A subset $F \subseteq E$ of edges is feasible if for any set $F'$ consisting of at most $q$ unsafe edges, the subgraph $(V,F \sm F')$ is $p$-edge connected, i.e., for any pair of distinct vertices $u,v \in V$, there are $p$ edge-disjoint $(u,v)$-paths in $(V,F \sm F')$.
+Formally, in an instance of the $\pqfgc$ problem, we are given an edge-connectivity parameter $p \in \Z_{\geq 1}$ and a robustness parameter $q \in \Z_{\geq 0}$.
+A subset $F \subseteq E$ is feasible if for any set $F'$ consisting of at most $q$ unsafe edges, the subgraph ${(V,F \sm F')}$ is $p$-edge-connected, i.e., for any pair of distinct vertices $u, v \in V$, there are $p$ edge-disjoint $(u,v)$-paths in $(V,F \sm F')$.
 The algorithmic goal in $\pqfgc$ is to find a feasible solution $F$ that minimizes $c(F) := \sum_{e \in F} c_e$.
-We assume that $E$ is feasible, which can be checked efficiently (see Lemma~\ref{lem:feasibilitycheck}).
-Throughout the paper, let $\opt := c(F^*)$ denote the cost of an optimal solution to this instance.
-Note that this problem is already APX-hard \cite{GabowGTW09} as the classical problem of finding the smallest $2$-edge connected spanning subgraph (abbreviated as unit-cost/unweighted $\twoecss$) of an undirected graph $G$ arises as a special case of $\oneonefgc$ where every edge is unsafe and has unit cost.
+We assume that $E$ is feasible, which can be checked efficiently (see \Cref{feascheck}).
+Throughout the paper, let $\opt := c(F^*)$ denote the cost of an optimal solution for this instance.
+Note that this problem is already APX-hard \cite{GabowGTW09} as the classical problem of finding the smallest $2$-edge-connected spanning subgraph (abbreviated as unit-cost/unweighted $\twoecss$) of an undirected graph $G$ arises as a special case of $\oneonefgc$ where every edge is unsafe and has unit cost.
 Thus, it is natural to seek approximation algorithms for this problem that can produce a solution $F$ whose cost is at most $\alpha \cdot \opt$ for some small $\alpha > 1$, or establish complementary hardness-of-approximation results.